Flow efficiency

 Example

-If an issue from your issue tracker was opened on May 1st and completed on June 6th, we would first calculate that it had a ‘lifetime’ of 36 days.
-Then, looking at how many of those days we recorded activity coming from either child issue movement or activity from GitHub, we would calculate the number of ‘active days.’
+If an issue from your issue tracker was opened on May 1st and completed on June 6th, we would first calculate that it had a lifetime of 36 calendar days.
+However, for the purpose of flow efficiency, we consider only business days (weekdays, excluding weekends).
+Suppose there are 26 business days in that timeframe.
+Then, we look at how many of those days had recorded activity—either from child issue movement or GitHub activity—to determine the number of active days.

 Why it matters